Savings or scam? BBB warns Temu takes personal info, citing hundreds of complaints

 We want your help with an upcoming investigation.

 If you'd like to participate in the CBS 2 Investigators Fraud Survey, you can access it here.
 Results will be featured in an upcoming CBS 2 Investigation.
-It's just a few questions and takes a couple of minutes to fill out.
+It's just a few questions and takes a few minutes to complete.
 Please scan the code to take our survey.
 You can remain anonymous unless you choose to share your email with us.

 for more features.